tarantool/doc/doc/how-to/getting_started_db.rst

         The instance in the configuration accepts TCP requests on port ``3301``.

-Read more: :ref:`Starting instances using the tt utility <configuration_run_instance_tt>`.
+Read more: :ref:`admin-instance-environment-overview`.

 ..  _getting_started_db-start:

 Starting Tarantool
 ------------------

-First, start a Tarantool instance from the tt environment directory:
+First, start the Tarantool instance from the tt environment directory using :ref:`tt start <tt-start>`:

 ..  code-block:: console

     $ tt start create_db

-To check the running instances, you can use the following command:
+To check the running instances, use the :ref:`tt status <tt-status>` command:

 ..  code-block:: console